-COVID/Viral Illness Precautions Statement: The University is committed to delivering its educational mission while protecting the health and safety of our community.
-As members of the URI community, students are required to comply with standards of conduct and take precautions to keep themselves and others safe.
+Viral Illness Precautions Statement: The University is committed to delivering its educational mission while protecting the health and safety of our community.
+Students who are experiencing symptoms of viral illness should NOT go to class/work.

-- Masks are required in all classrooms, laboratories, and spaces where direct academic instruction and research are taking place, unless the instructor or staff member expressly waives that requirement. - We strongly recommend surgical or higher grade masks where face coverings are required.
-Masks should be properly worn, well-fitting, and high quality. - Students who do not comply with the classroom/lab masking requirement will be asked to leave class and will be reported through the Student Conduct process. - Students who are experiencing symptoms of viral illness should NOT go to class/work.
 Those who test positive for COVID-19 should follow the isolation guidelines from the Rhode Island Department of Health and CDC.